 First peel and slice a large eggplant.

-Next take two packets of Melba Brand Toast (three or four crackers in each packet) and crush them in a blender or in a ziploc bag.
+Next take two packets of Melba Brand Toast (three or four crackers in each packet) and crush them in a blender or in a Ziploc bag.
 Place the “Breading” in one bowl with an egg wash in another bowl.
 Take the sliced eggplant and dip first in the egg wash and then cover in bread crumbs.

 Place on a lightly greased pan (I line with tin foil first and use Pam spray for easy cleanup).
 Once you have all of your eggplant placed on the pan you can lightly spray Pam again on top so that it will brown without burning.

-\Next bake the eggplant in a 375 degree oven until brown on top.
+Next bake the eggplant in a 375 degree oven until brown on top.

 How to make FAKE Spaghetti: We do not eat pasta at all.
 Spaghetti squash or Zucchini pasta are both really easy to make and I promise you once you learn how to make them, you won’t even miss the pasta!
 Spaghetti squash: Slice the squash long ways (horizontally).
 Remove as many of the seeds as you can (no need to scrape inside totally- just get the big chunk of seeds in the middle out).
 Spray all over with Pam and place both halves with cut side down on a foil lined pan.
 Baked until you can stick a fork into the squash and you get no resistance and none sticks.
 Once done, then turn it over and scrape out the spaghetti squash (be careful because it will be HOT and steamy).
 It will come out looking like pasta!!!
 You may want to drain some of the liquid (steam makes it a bit wet) before serving.
-You will top it with your homemade sauce and wallah!
+You will top it with your homemade sauce and voila!

 For Zucchini Spaghetti: I purchased a little kitchen tool called a “Vegettii” from Wal-Mart.
 You will find them in the “As seen on TV” isle near the checkout or on Amazon here.

 Wash your zucchini and put it in the little Vegetti slicer and twist…That’s it!
 It will create nice spiral long spaghetti noodles.
-When done, you will end up with a small dradle-looking piece and will have a large serving of noodles.
+When done, you will end up with a small dreidel-looking piece and will have a large serving of noodles.
 Place them in a wok or pan with a little water and olive oil or Pam and steam them until soft.
 You can add garlic, onion flakes, pepper and Morton’s light salt for flavor.